Densf2/cypress_js/README.md

 yarn run cypress run -b chrome --headed --spec cypress/integration/open_auto_ria.js
 ````

+The 'DockerfileBuild' can be used for creating new image with tests and all dependecies.
+Below the steps for creating the image and usage:
 docker build -t cypress-custom-base .
 docker run -t cypress-custom-base:latest "./node_modules/cypress/bin/cypress run --browser chrome --headless"